 Mango has more than normal levels of vitamin C, A and plenty of carotenoids that make your immune system strong and healthy.

-Mangoes (in Moderation) and Mango Leaves Can Help Diabetics
+9. Mangoes and Mango Leaves Can Help Diabetics

 Good news for diabetic patients: Mangoes with their high fiber content can regularise blood sugar levels.
 But they should be taken in moderation with the consent and guidance of their doctor.
 A variety of sugar-free mangoes brought from Florida, USA, has been successfully cultivated in Uttar Pradesh.
 This mango is said to have 75% less sugar than Indian mangoes!